Preschooler Friendships: Understanding the Importance of Early Social Connections

 Overall, preschooler friendships are an important part of their development, and it is crucial for parents and caregivers to support them in building healthy and positive relationships with others.
 By understanding the unique needs and experiences of preschoolers in their friendships, and providing them with the necessary tools and resources, parents and caregivers can help their preschoolers navigate the complex world of social relationships and build lifelong connections with others.

 Preschool friendships are a vital part of a child’s social and emotional development.
 Through interactions with peers, preschoolers learn important social skills that will serve them well in the future.
-By providing opportunities for social interaction, modelling positive social behaviours, and teaching conflict resolution skills, parents can help their child develop positive relationships with their peers.
+By providing opportunities for social interaction, modeling positive social behaviors, and teaching conflict resolution skills, parents can help their child develop positive relationships with their peers.
 With these skills, preschoolers will be better prepared for success in school and in future relationships.